 Dr Fiona Majorin

-I have a BSc in biology with honours in zoology from The University of Edinburgh (2009) and a MSc in Control of Infectious Diseases from LSHTM (2012).
-I recently completed my PhD, which included research on child faeces disposal practices and determinants, as well as a systematic review of the health effects of improving child faeces disposal.
+I have a BSc in biology with honours in zoology from The University of Edinburgh (2009), an MSc in Control of Infectious Diseases from LSHTM (2012) and a PhD from LSHTM (2017).

 At LSHTM, I have been involved as marker, tutor or lecturer in the following modules:

 - Applying Public Health Principles in Developing Countries

 - WASH and Health

 - Water, Sanitation and Hygiene distance learning course

 - Designing Disease Control Programmes

 My research interests have been focused on the impact of environmental health interventions.
 I am currently leading the WASH theme in the Afya consortium—a multi-disciplinary, collaborative research programme that seeks to generate evidence on public health threats in populations affected by crises.
 As part of this project, I'm working closely with organisations in South Sudan and Somalia, strengthening their research capacity, promoting shared learning and supporting the teams to generate evidence on handwashing practices in two extreme weather contexts.

 Previously, my research focused on sanitation and child faeces management, which was the focus of my PhD.
 As part of my PhD, I looked at practices, determinants and health impacts of child faeces disposal.
 The work included a cross-sectional study in India and a Cochrane systematic review.
 I have also been involved in research to design and evaluate behaviour change interventions to improve latrine use and child faeces disposal in India.